 Cost: $3,000 – $24,000

-Originally developed in Germany as herding dogs, the German Shepherd is popular today as a working dog and as a family companion.
+Originally developed in Germany as herding dogs, the German Shepherd is popular today as a working dog and family companion.
 The breed is large and muscular.
 They are direct and fearless but also approachable.
-Full of energy, German Shepherds love to play and can be quite fond of kids once a relationship is established.
+German Shepherds love to play and can be quite fond of kids once a relationship forms.
 These dogs take well to training and need regular exercise.
 Because of their versatility, a well-trained German Shepherd from the right breeder can be very expensive.

 Cost: $2,000 – up to $1.9 Million

 As their name suggests, these dogs are massive, easily reaching well over 100 pounds.
-This ancient mountain dog is from Tibet where it was used as a guard dog.
+This ancient mountain dog is from Tibet, where it was a guard dog.
 Tibetan Mastiffs are extremely independent and intelligent.
-Because of their protective instincts it could be difficult to bring outsiders into the home.
-Typically the breed has been scarce but the Tibetan Mastiff is now seen as a status symbol in China.
+Because of their protective instincts, it could be difficult to bring outsiders into the home.
+Typically the breed has been scarce, but the Tibetan Mastiff is a status symbol in China.

-The video below from Huffington Post reports that a Tibetan Mastiff sold at an auction for around $2 million dollars.
-For that amount of money, you could buy nearly 17,000 shelter puppies!
+This four-and-a-half-minute video from Listopedia reports on the five most expensive dogs.
+The most expensive dog ever sold was a Tibetan Mastiff sold at an auction for around $2 million.
+For that amount of money, you could buy nearly 17,000 rescue puppies.

 Spending thousands of dollars on a dog may seem crazy, but anyone who adores these expensive breeds would be wise to protect their investment.
 Consider pet insurance to reduce the financial risk of accidents or illnesses your pup may encounter.
 You can also opt for a wellness plan to minimize the amount you pay out-of-pocket for preventative care.Tagged With: